titivince/list-anime/README.md

 ### You can see the name and a tiny desc of the anime and more :

 - possible alternative name for the anime or season name
-- time need to watch it in hours
+- time needed to watch it in hours
 - number of episode
 - number of seasons
 - tags